Doxuno

 LOAN AMOUNT AND DISBURSEMENT

-Subject to the terms of this Agreement, the Lender hereby lends to the Borrower the sum of ZAR 150 000,00 (150 000 South African Rand) ("Principal").
-The Principal shall be disbursed to the Borrower by electronic funds transfer to the Borrower's nominated bank account within 5 (five) business days of the date of this Agreement.
-The Borrower shall use the loan for the following purpose: Personal loan for home renovation.
-The Borrower shall not apply the loan to any other purpose without the prior written consent of the Lender.
+Subject to the terms of this Agreement, the Lender hereby lends to the Borrower the sum of ZAR 150 000,00 (the "Principal").
+The Principal shall be disbursed to the Borrower by electronic funds transfer to the Borrower's nominated South African bank account within five (5) business days of the date of this Agreement.
+The Borrower shall use the Principal for the following purpose: Personal loan to fund kitchen renovation at the Borrower's primary residence in Century City..
+The Borrower shall not apply the Principal to any other purpose without the prior written consent of the Lender.

 2.